dmuneras/pkcs7-cryptographer/README.md

 After installing the gem you will have the `PKCS7::Cryptographer` available.

-`PKCS7::Cryptographer` is a class that provides two public methods:
+`PKCS7::Cryptographer` is a class that provides a few public methods:

+- `sign`
 - `sign_and_encrypt`
 - `decrypt_and_verify`